Shield of Achilles: Interpretations

 The shield of Achilles can be read in a variety of different ways.
 One interpretation is that the shield represents a microcosm of civilization, in which all aspects of life are shown.
 The depiction of law suggests the existence of social order within one city, while feuding armies depict a darker side of humanity.
 The imagery of nature and the universe also reinforce the belief that the shield is a microcosm of Greek life, as it can be seen as a reflection of their perception of the world.
 In a poetic and descriptive way, some scholars read it as a summation of the whole of human knowledge in the Homeric era.
 Also, the sun and the moon are shown shining simultaneously, which some consider representative of a general understanding of the universe and awareness to the cosmological order of life.

 The shield shows images of conflict and discord by depicting the shield's layers as a series of contrasts – i.e. war and peace, work and festival.
 Wolfgang Schadewaldt, a German writer, argues that these intersecting antitheses show the basic forms of a civilized, essentially orderly life.
-This contrast is also seen as a way of making “us…see [war] in relation to peace.".
+This contrast is also seen as a way of making "us…see [war] in relation to peace".

+The images of the shield can also be interpreted as a visual expression of specific themes that were found in corresponding text sections elsewhere in the Iliad and the Odyssey.
+This suggests symbolic imagery of Achilles' own life and of overcoming both inner and outer enemies, therefore endowing the hero with a special and different power and protection in his second attempt at fulfilling his fate as a warrior – this time with a shield that reveals a diverse, balanced, and more mature imagery than the typical battle shield for example used by Agamemnon, who was bearing a simpler image of a bloody head of the Gorgon Medusa with twisted snakes in place of hair, which projected a less refined but more common form of intimidating brute force in war.

+The construction of the shield also allegorises the role of fate in the Iliad.
+Fate in ancient Greek mythology is unchangeable even by the gods, because it is the three Moirai that spin the destiny of each human life like a thread from the laws of the universe.
+The description of the shield has been considered a form of foreshadowing, a narrative technique that underlines the inevitability of future events and is used in classical epics.
+The images on the shield are narrated as cryptic parables linking powerful symbolism (creation and cosmos, origins and destiny, war and peace, life and death, the seasons, urban and agricultural civilization, identity and eternity) with specific predictions regarding events in corresponding verses in the Iliad and Odyssey, therefore not only raising anticipation and suspense in the audience, but also giving the hero Achilles an indication of his own destiny concealed from himself on the very shield that he carries to his fate.